icon-project/documentation/howto/how-to-change-network-in-iconex-chrome.md

+---
-## How to change network in ICONex Chrome extension
+title: "How to change network in ICONex Chrome extension"
+---

 - Open the Chrome DevTools by pressing F12, then go to the **Application** tab.
 In the **Storage** section, expand **Local Storage**.
 - Add a new key/value pair, **isDev/true**, by clicking on the empty row at the bottom of the table.